Unlock Exclusive Travel Secrets: Get Your Free Guide Now!

 Now this itinerary is slightly less busy than our first go round, so we know it can be done.
 The itinerary has us participating in three activities on the first day, so for a more leisurely pace you could spread those over two days instead.

-Day 1: Yosemite Valley
+Day 1 Guide: Exploring Yosemite Valley Highlights

-Start with Sunrise at Tunnel View
+Start Your Morning at Tunnel View

 Tunnel View is one of the most striking sights at Yosemite.
 One of the most iconic vantages offers an incredible view into the valley, giving us a first peek at what we had waiting for us in this park—an unbeatable introduction.